ocularium/ocularium/README.md

 Object Management Group provide XMI files with primitive types and other Unified Modeling Language classifiers.
 The files are model revision dependent, we adopted the revision 2.5 (current as August 2016).

+We need to install a Astah plugin in order to import a XMI model.
+Astah has a built-in XML import and export capability with a tool specific schema.